"Charles Baudelaire", 1862, Etienne Carjat, Bidegileak-Pioneros Collection

 We often wonder what makes the collections so attractive and so fascinating.
 The photographer?
 The people appearing in them?
 The landscapes?
 The reportage?
 Still life?
 There are of course far too many reasons to focus the interest of each image on just one.

 There are in fact many arguments.
-The portraits by Nadar, Etienne Carjat, Salomon or Julia Margaret Cameron during the 19th century or the more contemporary ones by Joan Fontcuberta, Aitor Ortiz and Itziar Okariz.
+The portraits by Nadar, Etienne Carjat or Salomon or during the 19th century or the more contemporary ones by Joan Fontcuberta, Aitor Ortiz and Itziar Okariz.
 The architectural images by Edouard Baldus and Charles Marville over 150 years ago or the more modern ones by Günther Forg, Humberto Rivas or Giuliano Mezzacasa.
-The landscapes by Adolphe Braun or Felix Bonfils in the early days of photography or the more recent ones like those by Imanol Marrodán, Roberto Botija or Dario Urzay, the documentary images by Robert Capa, Aleksandr Rodchenko, Robert Doisneau or Elio Ervitz.
+The landscapes by Adolphe Braun or Felix Bonfils in the early days of photography or the more recent ones like those by Imanol Marrodán, Roberto Botija or Dario Urzay, Aleksandr Rodchenko, Robert Doisneau or Elio Ervitz.
 The people on the other side of the camera like Charles Baudelaire, Victor Hugo, Raimundo Sarriegui, Vladimir Mayakovski or Alfred Hitchcock.